A Gay Centurion

 An auxiliary library was established about 235 BC in the Serapeum, a temple dedicated to the god Serapis.
 The Alexandrian library systematically collected the knowledge of the ancient world and at its peak is estimated to have held 400,000 to 700,000 scrolls and papyri.
 In AD 272 the Alexandrian museum and main library were destroyed in the civil war under the Roman emperor Aurelian.

 [The] "Sacred Band of three hundred chosen men... composed of young men attached to each other by personal affection... a band cemented by friendship grounded upon love is never to be broken, and invincible; since the lovers, ashamed to be base in sight of their beloved, and the beloved before their lovers, willingly rush into danger for the relief of one another.”

 Remember that Roman Law prohibited heterosexual marriage for serving Roman soldiers in the first century AD.
 From an historical perspective, a gay Centurion or a Centurion in a same sex relationship is not an unusual thing.
 Remember too that the Bible deals with the culture as it finds it.
 In the first century, referring to a Centurion's servant as his pais was like saying:

 Those words, either in the Greek idiom of the first century or the American idiom of the twenty first century, convey information about one's sexual orientation.

-We conclude that God can and does bless loving homosexual relationships like the one between a gay Centurion and his pais-beloved, as long as those relationships are within the Biblical moral framework - committed, faithful, noncultic.
+what pais meant when used in the context of a Centurion's beloved slave.
+We conclude that God can and does bless loving homosexual relationships like the one between a gay Centurion and his pais-beloved, as long as those relationships are within the Biblical moral framework - committed, faithful and non-cultic.